 Cue red faces, and stony silence.
 To cut the longer story short, they were distinctly unhappy, made their feelings towards me and my suggestion quite clear and departed in a state of ill-disguised indignation.
 We heard no more from them about their broadcast.

-And Sandy continued to enjoy the experience of community living until his untimely death a decade later.
-By which time he’d canoed down several rivers, made it across numerous big scary peaty-black highland lochs, and camped in more than a few midge-infested woodlands, and shopped for himself, by himself, in the supermarket, all with a broad smile on his face and with no further exploding stove fiascoes.
-And I’m happy to report he never once needed his buoyancy aid.
+And Sandy was left to continue his enjoyment of the outdoors, was able to camp in more than a few midge-infested woodlands, and shopped for himself, by himself, in the supermarket, all with a broad smile on his face and with no further exploding stove fiascoes.
+And lots of canoeing too, and I’m happy to report he never once needed his buoyancy aid.

-And it was very moving that at the end of his life the church was filled for his funeral, with a broad range of people whose lives he had touched, many who knew his history and a great many more who did not.
-Come to bid farewell, not to a man with learning difficulties or a mental handicap for whom they felt sorry, but to a man who had become their friend.
+It was very moving that at the end of his life the church was filled for his funeral, with a broad range of people whose lives he had touched, many who knew his history and a great many more who did not.
+All come to bid farewell, not to a man with learning difficulties or a mental handicap for whom they felt sorry, but farewell to a man who had become their friend and whom they had loved and respected

 As photographers we point our cameras at people all the time.
-We record people who have a story that they might wish to tell, and occasionally need to tell, a story that defines them in some way, the events of a life lived.
-But sometimes they have a story that only defines a small part of their lives, one that is now simply a fragment of their history.
+We record people who have a story that they might wish to tell and occasionally need to tell, a story that defines them in some way, the events of a life lived.
+But sometimes they have an old story that only defines a small part of their lives, one that is now simply a fragment of their complete history.
 Their new story, still being written, is what matters and should be respected.

 I think we owe it to people to be careful in our portrayal of them and not exploit only a part of their (hi)story that suits our needs.
 Its the things that are important to our subjects that should define them, not the things that are important to we camera-toting observers.
 And sometimes these things are all about aspiration and where a life might go to, and the fact is we can help or hinder that process by what we portray as ‘the truth’ about that individual.